No Sex Please, We're British (film): Critical reception

 Writing in 1979, at the time of the American release, The New York Times reviewer commented: "In its own way, it is well done ... (with) its simple-minded and by now rather outdated double and triple entendres."

+In The Radio Times Guide to Films Tony Sloman gave the film 2/5 stars, writing: "One of the West End's longest running comic farces arrived on the screen virtually intact, but with a significantly different leading man.
+Whereas Michael Crawford had consolidated both career and image by instigating the gawky, inadvertent gauche lead on stage, in the film the role went to the diminutive British comedian Ronnie Corbett.
+Corbett does well by the hackneyed plot, and underrated director Cliff Owen keeps up the pace."

 TV Guide said: "A pleasing performance from Corbett ... saves this otherwise average British farce from the usual doldrums."